Tree embeddings and nonuniqueness in site percolation: Embedded Forests

-Now we consider the case when $G$ has infinitely many ends.
+Now we prove Part~(3).
+Assume that $G$ has infinitely many ends.
 Fix a vertex $v_0\in V$.
-Recall that $B(v_0,n)$ is the ball consisting of all the vertices within graph distance $n$ of $v_0$ in $G$.
-Let $G\setminus B(v_0,n)$ be the subgraph of $G$ obtained from $G$ by removing all the vertices in $B(v_0,n)$ and edges that incident to at least one vertex in $B(v_0,n)$.
-Then the number of infinite components of $G\setminus B(v_0,n)$ goes to infinity.
-We make the following claim: \begin{claim} Let $H$ be an arbitrary infinite component of $G\setminus B(v_0,n)$.
-Then we can find a tree $T$ embedded in $H$ isomorphic to the tree constructed in the proof of Proposition \ref{l59}. \end{claim}
+Recall that $B(v_0,n)$ is the ball consisting of all vertices within graph distance $n$ of $v_0$ in $G$.
+Let $G\setminus B(v_0,n)$ be the subgraph of $G$ obtained by removing all vertices in $B(v_0,n)$ and all edges incident to at least one vertex in $B(v_0,n)$.
+Then the number of infinite components of $G\setminus B(v_0,n)$ tends to infinity as $n\to\infty$.